Aakash1103Jha/node-express-docker/README.md

 -   Visit `localhost:4000/welcome` to check if everything is working.
 -   Feel free to make any other changes, according to your project needs.

+## Learning Outcomes

+-   better understanding about simple and complex concepts of Docker, alongside NodeJS.
+-   setup a node/express application using Docker.
+-   create and optimize workflows using Dockerfile, docker-compose and Makefile.
+-   create and support multiple environments - `development` | `production`.

+## Challenges / Blockers / Issues

+-   docker commands
+-   container port mapping